C. Joy McCallister, Canadian artist

 Artist’s Statement 2020

 The art of dance was prominent in my life from early on and so began my love for expression through rhythmn and movement.
-Painting came into my life in my mid-40s.
-Who I am as an artist and my inspiration comes from my love of dance, music, and nature.
-I’m drawn to create high impact art with vibrant colour.
-There seems to be an influence of movement and rhythmn in my artwork and I strive to remain loose.
-Alas, an innermost need for a little detail derives from my history with dance, and that detail often creeps into my artwork in some little spot.
-Art, whether dance or painting, is a release mechanism that brings calming quiet and inner peace.
+My inspiration and who I am as an artist derives from that love of dance and music, as well as from my love of nature.
+Drawn to creating high impact art with vibrant colour, I strive to remain loose and impart movement and rhythmn in my artwork.
+It seems an innermost need for a little detail often creeps into my artwork, such as in the eyes of a bird or animal.
+Art, whether dance or painting, is a release mechanism that brings calming quiet and inner peace where time can seem meaningless.
 So much in our everyday life is a dance, and so it is with painting for me.
 I find if I allow my brush to be a dance partner, it can be fascinating to see what emerges.

 Member Kawartha Arts Network

 I’m a Nova Scotia born artist and live with my husband Chris in the village of Kirkfield in Ontario’s City of Kawartha Lakes.
+Painting came into my life in 1995 with the decorative arts.
 To discover my preferred art style and medium, I experimented with many art forms and media.
-Although my art interests remain varied, my preference remains for abstract realism imposed on intimate views of nature.
-Forcing myself outside my comfort zone gives me renewed energy for my art.
-Primarily self-taught through research and experimentation, I’ve taken a few art workshops to explore techniques and strengthen my skills.
+Although my art interests remain varied, my preference is for abstract realism imposed on intimate views of nature.
+Forcing myself outside my comfort zone always instills renewed energy for my art.
+Primarily self-taught, I have taken a few art workshops to explore techniques and strengthen my skills.

 Following a career in adult education, training design, and project management, it was natural I would end up giving art instruction as time permits.
-I enjoy teaching beginners most of all so give the occasional beginner acrylics workshop, some of which have been in support of community programs and fundraisers.
+I enjoy teaching beginners most of all, so I give the occasional beginner acrylics workshop.
+Some have been in support of community programs and fundraisers.
 I hope you enjoy viewing my work.
 Comments welcome